 The Office of Instruction will solicit nominations of eligible faculty.

 Small departments that would like to combine resources with one department chair, may do so, if mutually agreed upon by the department faculty and appropriate administrator.
+Departments that wish to combine will express their interest prior to the selection process.
+On a case-by-case basis, medium sized departments may combine with small departments with administrator approval.
+Compensation for combining departments is identified in Appendix M.

 Each nominee will verify a willingness to serve and fill out an application form via email.
 The final list of nominees will be approved by the appropriate administrator.